Back to National Guide

 Brisbane's housing diversity means plasterboard work varies significantly between suburbs.

-In newer suburbs (Springfield, North Lakes, Redbank Plains, Ormeau), plasterboard work is straightforward.
-Modern timber or steel framing, standard 2.4m ceiling heights, and open-plan layouts make for predictable and cost-effective installations.
+In newer suburbs across Springfield, North Lakes, Redbank Plains, and Ormeau, plasterboard work is straightforward.
+Modern timber or steel framing, standard 2.4m ceiling heights, and open-plan layouts make for predictable pricing.
+The three major plasterboard manufacturers (CSR Gyprock, Knauf, and Siniat) all supply the Brisbane market through local trade outlets.

-Humidity is a year-round factor in Brisbane.
+Humidity is a year-round factor.
 For bathrooms and laundries, moisture-resistant plasterboard is the standard choice.
 In poorly ventilated spaces (enclosed laundries under Queenslanders, internal bathrooms without windows), additional ventilation should be installed before the plasterboard goes up.
 Closing in a space with standard board and no exhaust fan is a recipe for mould within a year.
+Have the exhaust fan position marked before the plasterer boards the ceiling, so the electrician can fit the fan without cutting an oversized hole.

 Hiring a Licensed Plasterer in QLD